LinguaPhylo/linguaPhylo.github.io/setup.md

 	at lphy.parser.SimulatorListenerImpl$SimulatorASTVisitor.visitMethodCall(SimulatorListenerImpl.java:856)
 ```

-### LPhyBEAST failed with LPhyBEAST extensions not installed
+### LPhyBEAST failed with LPhyBeastExt not installed

 If you are using Mascot (e.g. structured coalescent), you need to install the
 [LPhyBeastExt](https://github.com/LinguaPhylo/LPhyBeastExt/) package.

+The error message "Please ensure you have installed the required ..." indicates
+missing BEAST2 packages necessary for the analysis.

 ```
 Cannot find the mapping for given LPhy code to BEAST2 classes!
 Input file = h3n2.lphy